Smartphone vs. GPS Watch

 You might wonder why you should even consider buying a GPS watch?
 After all, if your smartphone can do the same thing – and at a fraction of the cost – what’s the difference?

-At The Wired Runner, our business is to review GPS watches, so you might assume we look down on smartphone fitness apps.
-But the truth is that these are perfectly fine for certain types of runners and athletes.
-The key is to figure out if using one is right for you.
+The truth is that smartphones are perfectly fine for certain types of runners and athletes.
+But GPS watches do have certain advantages over a smartphone.
+The key is to figure out which one is right for you.

-The purpose of this article is to delve into the pros and cons of using a smartphone in place of a dedicated GPS watch.
-If you come away from this article thinking that a GPS watch is a better choice, we’ve put together a buyer’s guide to help you with your decision.
+We’ll delve into the pros and cons of using a smartphone in place of a dedicated GPS watch.
+If you come away from this article thinking that a GPS watch is a better choice, we have a list of the best GPS watches for running to help you with your decision.

 3 Reasons for using a smartphone instead of a GPS Watch